habitat-sh/core-plans/docs/dev/policy_documents/default-build-flags.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-A mutli-phased approach will help us quickly improve the quality of core-plans while working on a feature robust enough for inclusion in hab-plan-build.
+A multi-phased approach will help us quickly improve the quality of core-plans while working on a feature robust enough for inclusion in hab-plan-build.